jlbradley1844/jlbradley1844.github.io/_posts/2018-02-27-personal-development-as-virtue.md

 who knows it's important, versus someone who embodies it?

 It is the person's habits.
 A virtuous person is one of whose habits are of a virtuous nature.
-Aristotle, again:

     "Excellence is an art won by training and habituation.
 We do not act rightly because we have virtue or excellence, but we rather have those because we have acted rightly.
 We are what we repeatedly do.
-   Excellence, then, is not an act but a habit."
+    Excellence, then, is not an act but a habit."   -- Aristotle

 Want to be a "better person"?
 It requires acquiring the habits of a "better person."